jeostro/renewable_energy_disadvantaged_communities/README.md

 ### Limitations and Further Research
-While this study identifies vacant parcels that may be appropriate for community solar, there are many possible restrictions on actual solar development, including owner willingness and land suitability.
+While this study identifies vacant parcels that may be appropriate for community solar, there are many possible restrictions on actual solar development, including owner willingness and cost.
 While this study used centroid data, another analysis could use polygon data to map more detailed DAC boundaries and Census tracts.

-Further research could examine how many households could be served in or near each DAC through community solar.
+Further research could examine how many households could be served in each DAC through community solar.
 Research could also identify where community solar already exists and determine which locations have the greatest need for new community solar installations.
 Additionally, research should investigate how to best serve the New York City area through solar or other forms of renewable energy, given the lack of vacant parcels for potential community solar in that area.